-- Identify and monitor sources of waste and contamination. - Improving the efficiency of resource utilisation and recycling potential wastes as nutrients or converting them into value-added products (e.g. through animal feeding programmes). - Appropriate management and disposal of hazardous chemicals and their containers.
+- Carrying out a characterization of the waste generated both in the extractor and farms and develop waste management plans based on this internal characterization - Improving the efficiency of resource utilization and recycling potential wastes as nutrients or converting them into value-added products (e.g. through animal feeding programmes). - Appropriate management and disposal of hazardous chemicals and their containers.
 Surplus chemical containers should be reused, recycled or disposed of in an environmentally and socially responsible way using best available practices (e.g. returned to the vendor or cleaned using a triple rinse method), in such a way that there is no risk of contamination of water sources or risk to human health.
 The disposal instructions on the manufacturers' labels should be adhered to.